 In mid-2008, Mechel came under public criticism by the Russian government.
 Repeated statements were made accusing Mechel of using tax avoidance schemes and other improprieties.
-Ultimately the allegations regarding tax avoidance were not confirmed by the tax authorities, but the antimonopoly investigation resulted in imposition of a fine and a number of FAS directives regarding our business practices.
+Ultimately the allegations regarding tax avoidance were not confirmed by the tax authorities, but the antimonopoly investigation resulted in imposition of a fine and issuance of a FAS directive regarding our business practices.
 See "- Risks Relating to Our Business and Industry - Antimonopoly regulation could lead to sanctions with respect to the subsidiaries we have acquired or established or our prices, sales volumes and business practices" and "Item 8.
 Financial Information - Litigation - Antimonopoly."